 Dr Jiang was appointed a non-executive director of ROC on 10 November 2014 and later joined ROC as Country Manager - Malaysia in January 2016.
-Dr Jiang was subsequently appointed as Chairman on 10 November 2016.
-He leads Fosun Group's North American energy sector acquisition business and provides strategic advice to Fosun group's global oil and gas acquisition and management arm.
+Dr Jiang was subsequently appointed as Chief Executive Officer on 1 April 2017.
 Dr Jiang is familiar with the petroleum industry in the US, Mexico, and China.

 Before joining Fosun group, Dr Jiang worked in a variety of roles in ORI International.
 His last role was leading a large multi-discipline advisory team and guiding the development of the giant Ku-Maloob-Zaap field in Mexico.
-Prior to that, Dr Jiang worked for BP and served in senior technical roles in a number of offshore and unconventional assets
+Prior to that, Dr Jiang worked for BP and served in senior technical roles in a number of offshore and unconventional assets.